McNopper/OpenGL/Binaries/README.txt

 1. Please make sure, you have installed a Windows OpenGL 3.2 driver.
 For some examples you need a OpenGL 4.1 or OpenGL 4.3 driver.
    As Mac OS X only supports OpenGL 3.2 and 4.1, the 4.3 examples do not work.
 2. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
-3. Extract this ZIP file and set the workspace-cpp folder as your Eclipse workspace.
+3. Extract this ZIP file and set OpenGL-master folder as your Eclipse workspace.
 4. Import each folder as a separate, existing project.
 5. Set the build configurations in Eclipse to your operating system.
 6. Build GLUS.